PeopleMetrics/beanstalk-notify/README.md

 Know what is going on with your Elastic Beanstalk in Slack when deploying to EC2 Beanstalks.
 This EB setup was done with Python/Django in mind, but it will expand at some point.

 _**CAUTION TO THOSE WHO ENTER: This is fully a work in progress and is not polished.
-In fact the current slack notification works well, but the formatting leaves empty variables and look weird.
-Like:
+In fact the current slack notification works well, but the formatting leaves empty variables and look weird thusly:**_

 ![See]
 (http://i.imgur.com/UaZPFM4.png)

-So missing is the actual app version, who deplopyed (user, Jenkins, etc) and the environment of of the deploy.
-Kinda importantt, and will be addressed ASAP.**_
+_**So missing is the actual app version, who deplopyed (user, Jenkins, etc) and the environment of of the deploy.
+Kind of important, and will be addressed ASAP.**_

 ____